 - Exhale completely from your mouth, making a “whoosh” sound to a count of eight

 - This is one breath.
-Now inhale again and repeat the cycle three more times for a total of fourth breaths.
+Now, inhale again and repeat the cycle three more times for a total of four breaths.

 Question the panic

-This was another popular response I received from my friend-group.
+This was another popular response I received from my friend group.
 The term used in psychology is “Rational Emotive Behavioral Therapy,” but patients know it as the ABCDE Technique.
 The trick behind this strategy is to convince the mind that nothing bad will happen on your current trajectory.
-When we panic, our mind often jumps to the worst possible outcome and it’s hard to break from that idea.
+When we panic, our mind often jumps to the worst possible outcome, and it’s hard to break from that idea.
 By asking the brain the questions of the ABCDE technique, we can rationalize what is happening to us and think our way out of the panic.
-Here’s the questions:
+Here are the questions:

 - Activating Event: This is the real-world event activating your anxious thoughts

-- Belief about Event: Identify the negative thoughts that popped in your head.
+- Belief about the Event: Identify the negative thoughts that popped into your head.
 (You want the absolutes, so statements that start with “I must” or “I can’t”)